 Sometimes a protocol requires an arbitrary number of similar objects that need unique names (usually because the objects are created dynamically, so that names cannot be invented in advance).
-For example, a colormap-generating program might use the selection mechanism to offer colormaps for each screen and so needs a selection name for each screen.
-Such names are called "discriminated names" and are discriminated by some entity.
-This entity can be:
+For example,

+'''

 A screen

 An X resource (a window, a colormap, a visual, etc.)

 A client

+'''